The Board Game Collection

-The best legacy board games have to have a little of everything – excitement, intrigue, and fantastic gameplay – all to justify the fact that you can only uncover them with the same experience once.
+The best legacy board games have to have a little of everything – excitement, intrigue, and fantastic gameplay – all to justify the fact that you can only uncover them with the same experience one time.
 The first game sets the stage for the entire legacy experience, often starting off underwhelming but evolving and improving as more games are played.
-Some of the best legacy games have been released only in the last few years, and we’ve got a round-up of the ones you’ll want to have on your shelves.
+Some of the best legacy games have been released in the last few years, and we’ve got a round-up of the ones you’ll want to have on your shelves.

 What is a Legacy Game?

-Firstly, it’s important to understand what a legacy game is.
 The easiest way to understand it is to play one, but it’s not always possible to rely on someone else having one in order to do so.
 Instead, it’s more commonly known as a game that you play over multiple sessions, with hidden elements, where components may get altered or destroyed as you play, and where the game is permanently changed as a result of you having played it.

 To give an example, in a legacy game you may be exploring a map using tiles – but something happens, and an area you explored is destroyed.
 You might be asked to actually destroy the tile by tearing it up – which means even if you could have gone there before, your actions mean you cannot do so now.
 If you hadn’t made that decision, and the room was still intact, you could have continued your story that way, and potentially had a wholly different experience!
 Each game played evolves the narrative and rules, adding depth and excitement.